Category

 Driving at Night With Astigmatism

 By now, you may understand what astigmatism vision looks like at night if the processing of lights is so distorted normally.
-Yes, astigmatism gets pretty worse at night.
+Yes, astigmatism gets pretty much worse at night.
 Specifically, it’s scary to drive at night with astigmatism.

 Now you know the different effects of astigmatism at night vs. normal daytime.
 It’s much worse and more confusing during the night.
 In the next section, let’s deep dive into the solution for people driving with astigmatism at night.
 Keep reading if you are one of them!